 This report provides an outline of the community consultation activities undertaken as part of the Shaping Your Local Community consultation initiative.
 The outcomes of this initiative were used to inform development of the draft 10-Year Strategic Community Plan - Joondalup 2032.
-The full analysis and outcomes from the Shaping Your Local Community consultation initiative can be found in Attachments 1 to 3 to this Report.
+The full analysis and outcomes from the Shaping Your Local Community consultation initiative can be found in Attachments 1 to 3 to Report CJ037-03/22.